 Does having a tropical island all to yourself sound too good to be true?
 Check out these idyllic Fiji islands where the last thing you’ll have to do is battle the crowds.

 Enter an exotic world where locals perform the meke (traditional Fijian dance) as the rhythmic beating of a lali (drum) echoes across the sea.
 Made up of 20 volcanic isles, the Yasawas are dotted over an 80-kilometre stretch and are popular with backpackers – but they haven’t always been accessible to tourists.

-Until the 1980s, the islands were so undeveloped that cruise ships in the region had nowhere for their weary sea-legged passengers to disembark.
+Until the 1980s, these Fiji islands were so undeveloped that cruise ships in the region had nowhere for their weary sea-legged passengers to disembark.
 Today, with the approval of village elders, the archipelago – situated an easy 25-minute flight from Nadi International Airport – has flourished into a tourist haven.

 2. Dolphin Island

-The private island is the perfect location to don those oversized rockstar sunnies, crank up the beats and lounge poolside.
+The private oasis in the Fiji islands is the perfect location to don those oversized rockstar sunnies, crank up the beats and lounge poolside.
 If you’re happy to share your slice of paradise with a few friends, the island offers a three-night House Parties package, including meals and sunset cocktails.

 Relaxing family holiday more your style?
 There’s also a four-night Family Time option, where kids can do fun activities such as cooking classes, snorkelling or visiting a Fijian village to immerse themselves in local culture.